Modern Slavery Act

 While focusing on the needs of the Borough, the Council is also aware of its wider social responsibility and is committed to having a positive impact on the working conditions of all those involved in supplying its goods and services.

 To this end the Council is taking the following steps to ensure compliance with the Modern Slavery Act 2015:

 - All tender documents are currently under review to ensure they include an undertaking from the tenderer that there is no use of child labour, slavery, forced or bonded labour, or human trafficking in their supply chains

 - The Council is taking legal advice on inclusion on an anti-slavery clause in its standard terms and conditions

-- All new suppliers complete a form that includes a statement from them that they are not involved in modern slavery or exploitation of workers in any way.
+- New supplier forms include a declaration by all new suppliers covered by the Act stating they are not involved in modern slavery or exploitation of workers in any way.

 Brentwood Borough Council aims to trade only with those suppliers that comply with the Act and those who can demonstrate they are taking steps towards compliance.

-This statement is approved by Brentwood Borough Council Finance Director (section 151 Officer) and will be subject to review on an annual basis.
+This statement is approved by Brentwood Borough Council Director of Corporate Resources (section 151 Officer) and will be subject to review on an annual basis.